Alchemist-iridium/hospital_schedule/README.md

 # hospital_schedule
 a scheduling system with incentive of working on certain shift

+the latest version is the sign_up_updated-final, which supports monthly scheduling routing and bugs are fixed (at least has no detected bug....)

 ## Description
 A website, written in Python together with Grok3
 All codes are written by Grok 3, I just copy, paste, do slight modification and describe.